Job 5 – Eliphaz Explains the Cause of Job’s Troubles

 a.
 Call out now; is there anyone who will answer you?
 Eliphaz begged his friend Job to listen to reason and to agree with the common wisdom regarding Job and his problem.
 If he would merely consult any godly person, they would tell him the same as Eliphaz did (to which of the holy ones will you turn?)

 b.
-For wrath kills a foolish man: Eliphaz did not directly accuse Job; he more suggested that Job do all he could to not be like a foolish man who would be killed by wrath.
+For wrath kills a foolish man: Eliphaz did not directly accuse Job; he more suggested that Job does all he could to not be like a foolish man who would be killed by wrath.

 2. (3-7) The fate of the foolish man.